johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 ### Delivery Hero - Foodpanda & Foodora (2019 - present)
 [Delivery Hero](https://www.deliveryhero.com) is one of the leading global online food ordering and delivery marketplaces.
-It processes more than 3 million orders per day, partnering with over 500,000 restaurants and a fleet of riders.
+It processes more than 3 million orders per day, partnering with over 500 thousand restaurants and a fleet of riders.
 It operates across Europe, Latin America, Asia-Pacific, the Middle East and North Africa.

 Here, I'm currently working on the backend for campaign related features inside [Foodpanda](https://www.foodpanda.com)